Will More Expressive Graph Neural Networks do Better on Generative Tasks?: Evaluation

 \subsection{Experimental Setup}

 \paragraph{Dataset} We use the ZINC-250k~\cite{zinc} dataset for both pre-training and fine-tuning proposed models for its pharmaceutical relevance, moderate size, and popularity.
 All molecules are presented in the kekulised form with hydrogen removed.
-ZINC-250k contains around 250,000 drug-like molecules with 9 atom types and 3 edge types, and with a maximum graph size of 38 sampled from the ZINC database~\cite{zinc}.
-The molecules in ZINC are readily synthesisable molecules: \textit{It contains over 120 million purchasable ``drug-like'' compounds---effectively all organic molecules that are for sale---a quarter of which are available for immediate delivery.}~\cite{zinc}.
-Other datasets, such as QM9~\cite{qm9}, which is a subset of GDB9~\cite{gdb9}, contain, at least to some degree, virtual molecules that are likely to be synthesisable but have not been made yet, including many molecules with complex annulated ring systems~\cite{dataset1}.
-In addition, the original works of GCPN, GraphAF and the benchmark~\cite{benchmark} we used to compare graph generative models have also been trained on ZINC-250k.
-Thus, ZINC-250k is well-suited for models to learn representations of drug-like and synthesisable molecules in a de-novo molecule generation task.
+ZINC-250k contains around 250,000 drug-like molecules with 9 atom types and 3 edge types, and with a maximum graph size of 38 sampled from the ZINC database.
+The molecules in ZINC are readily synthesisable molecules: it contains over 120 million purchasable ``drug-like'' compounds---effectively all organic molecules that are for sale---a quarter of which are available for immediate delivery.
+Other datasets, such as QM9~\cite{qm9} (a subset of GDB9~\cite{gdb9}), contain, at least to some degree, virtual molecules that are likely to be synthesisable but have not been made yet, including many molecules with complex annulated ring systems~\cite{dataset1}.
+In addition, the original works of GCPN, GraphAF, GraphEBM and the benchmark~\cite{benchmark} we used to compare graph generative models have also been trained on ZINC-250k.
+Thus, ZINC-250k is well-suited for models to learn representations of drug-like and synthesisable molecules in de-novo molecule generation.

-\paragraph{Implementation details} We use the open-source platform TorchDrug~\cite{td} in dataset preparation and graph generative models training.
+\paragraph{Implementation details} We use the open-source platform TorchDrug~\cite{td} and DIG~\cite{dig} in dataset preparation and graph generative models training.
 Advanced GNNs are implemented in PyTorch~\cite{pytorch} in the MPNN framework aligned with TorchDrug~\cite{td}.
 The basic architectures of GCPN and GraphAF are implemented in TorchDrug.
 Note that the original GraphAF cannot allow GNN module to aggregate edge features in the message-passing mechanism, since the intermediate molecular graph generated by the autoregressive flow doesn't contain edge features.
 Therefore, we propose an improved version of GraphAF considering edge features, named GraphAF+e.
 To conduct a fairly analogous evaluation on GCPN, we considered GCPN without considering edge features, named GCPN--e.
 A detailed description of how to incorporate edge features is in Appendix \ref{appa}.
+The basic architectures of GraphEBM are implemented in DIG~\cite{dig}.